-By teaching spoken language in this way, we are encouraging our children to express their own views and where appropriate challenge the views of others.

-Pupils develop listening and talking skills as they work together co-operatively and through our active learning approach, across all areas of the curriculum.
+We are currently developing our Listening & Talking curriculum and are focussing on linking the skills to all areas of Literacy.
+Staff are participating in development opportunities to enhance their own professional knowledge of the teaching of Listening & Talking.
+Pupils develop listening and talking skills as they work together cooperatively and through our active learning approach, across all areas of the curriculum.